unraid/craft-cognito/README.md

 The plugin will attempt to verify the token using the [lcobucci/jwt](https://github.com/lcobucci/jwt) package for PHP.
 The package adheres to the [IANA specifications](https://www.iana.org/assignments/jwt/jwt.xhtml) for JWTs.

-If a provided token can be verified AND can be match to a user account with a username matching the provided `sub` key, the user will be authenticated and the request allowed to continue.
+If a provided token can be verified AND can be matched to a user account with a username matching the provided `sub` key, the user will be authenticated and the request allowed to continue.

 If the token is verifiable but a matching user account does NOT exist, but the `Auto create user` setting is enabled AND public registration is enabled in the Craft settings, a new user account will be created on-the-fly and the new user then logged in.

 This plugin provides example templates for you to use as a reference when building out your authentication solution.
-The example templates can by found in the vendor/levinriegner/craft-cognito-auth/templates/ folder, and can be copied to your projects top level templates/ folder.
+The example templates can by found in the [templates](templates/) folder.

+## Deployment

+1. Update version number in `composer.json`.
+2. Add a new entry in `CHANGELOG.md` documenting the changes made.
+3. Push a new tag matching the new version number with the following format: `vX.Y.Z`.

+## Contributing

+Contributions are most welcome!
+Feel free to open a new issue or pull request to make this project better.

+## Credits

+A big thank you to:
+- [craft-jwt-auth](https://github.com/edenspiekermann/craft-jwt-auth) - Copyright (c) 2019 Mike Pierce [MIT License](https://github.com/edenspiekermann/craft-jwt-auth/blob/develop/LICENSE.md) for the initial codebase.
+- [@goraxan](https://github.com/goraxan) for the ongoing development.

+## License

+This repo is covered under the [MIT License](LICENSE).